 PED 233 Fitness 1 (One quarter)

 Introduction to fitness activities.
 Improve various components of fitness using the private facilities of the university.
 Start a fitness program to fulfill individual needs.
+Offered in the Spring.

 PED 238 Fitness 2 (One quarter)